Narcissa Chisholm Owen: Washington, DC

 Narcissa Owen moved to Washington, D. C., where she acted as her son's hostess, and continued working to refute misconceptions of Native Americans.
 On October 3, 1907, Owen privately published her Memoirs, probably in Washington, D.C., although another copy was found at the multi-ethnic, library-friendly Tuesday Club of Bartlesville, Oklahoma, which had gathered at her Oklahoma home "Monticello" in honor of her 75th birthday the previous May 1, as mentioned at the Memoir's conclusion.
-As Owen's modern editor has noted, the Memoirs combine traditional storytelling modes (and humor, including trickster imagery) and Native perspectives deriving back to Sarah Winnemucca's Life Among the Paiutes: their wrongs and claims (1883) and Lucinda Lowery Hoyt Keys' Historical Sketches of the Cherokees (1889).
+As Owen's modern editor has noted, the Memoirs combine traditional storytelling modes (and humor, including trickster imagery) and Native perspectives deriving back to Sarah Winnemucca's Life Among the Piutes (1883) and Lucinda Lowery Hoyt Keys' Historical Sketches of the Cherokees (1889).

 Death and legacy

-Narcissa Owen died in Guthrie, Oklahoma on July 12, 1911 (far from her ranch as well as Bartlesville).
-Her corpse was returned to Lynchburg, Virginia for a funeral at St. Paul's Church, and burial beside her husband at Spring Hill cemetery (where her son Robert would later also be buried).
+Owen died in Guthrie, Oklahoma, on July 12, 1911, aged 79 (far from her ranch as well as Bartlesville).
+Her remains were returned to Lynchburg, Virginia, for a funeral at St. Paul's Church, and burial beside her husband at Spring Hill cemetery (where her son Robert would later also be buried).

 Her former home, Point of Honor is on the National Register of Historic Places, as is the Cherokee Female Seminary.
 The former is now a city museum for Lynchburg; the latter is a coeducational state university.

 Her painting of Thomas Jefferson is now in the collection of the University of Virginia.
 Her painting of Sequoyah (a copy of a painting by Charles Bird King) is owned by the Oklahoma Historical Society, which allows its display at the Oklahoma Judicial Center; the Society also has her self-portrait of 1896 depicted above and gold medal.
 Several of her other paintings are in the collection of the Oklahoma Museum of Art and Gilcrease Museum.